Agoric/documentation/CONTRIBUTING.md

   starting at `main`.
 Note the full file name is given, including the `.md` suffix (which VuePress will change to `.html` during its processing).
 - `collapsible`: Can this item be collapsed?
-So far, we don't have any collapsible items, so also give this property the value `false`.
+So far, we don't have any collapsible items, so always give this property the value `false`.
 - `sideBarDepth`: How many levels can the sidebar show?
 So far, we've not gone deeper than 3.
 - `children`: An array of submenu items for this sidebar menu item.
 You just need to specify the file paths to where you want to go when the submenu item is clicked.
 VuePress uses the